-This section is based on the information available under the EU Voluntary risk assessment of Copper compounds.
+This section was also completed with the information available under the EU Voluntary risk assessment of Copper compounds.

 A proposal for classification was carried out within the framework of the EU Voluntary risk assessment of Copper compounds.
-This work is detailed in "Appendix K1: classification: Acute and chronic ecotoxicity data on soluble copper species" of the EU-VRAR (Existing Substances Regulation) of Copper, Copper II sulphate pentahydrate, Copper (I) oxide, Copper (II) oxide, Dicopper chloride trihydroxide (2008).
+This work is detailed in "Appendix K1: classification: Acute and chronic ecotoxicity data on soluble copper species" of the EU-RAR (Existing Substances Regulation) of Copper, Copper II sulphate pentahydrate, Copper (I) oxide, Copper (II) oxide, Dicopper chloride trihydroxide (2008).
 However, this work has never been discussed in a technical group competent for classification.